argentlabs/starknet-status-lambda/Readme.md

 ## Development

-If you want to develop this lambda locally, you can use commands:
+If you want to develop this lambda locally, you can use:
 ```
 npx vercel dev
 ```